Checkride Prep 101: The Ultimate Guide for Pilots

 - Verify that all your publications and charts are the current versions.
 If you’re using an electronic flight bag, such as ForeFlight, verify it’s updated.
 Confirm that your GPS database is up to date.

-- Create a “checkride binder” with copies of your credentials, inspections, your cross country nav log, and weather information.
-It’s a great start to your checkide when you appear organized and professional!
+- Create a “checkride binder” with copies of your credentials, inspections, your cross-country nav log, and weather information.
+It’s a great start to your career when you appear organized and professional!

 Oral Exam Preparation

-- Make a study plan well in advance of your checkride.
-As soon as you pass your knowledge test, you should begin studying for the oral exam of your checkride.
+- A strong study plan is the foundation of Checkride Prep 101.
+As soon as you pass your knowledge test, begin preparing for the oral portion of your checkride.

 - Schedule blocks of study time that are consistent and distraction-free.